WhatsApp Business API vs WhatsApp Business App in 2026: which one do you actually need?

 - Set the chatbot to politely confirm continuity to existing contacts on first message.

-“We migrated three brands in one quarter and not one of them lost a customer to the move.
+“We launched three brands in one quarter and not one of them lost a customer to the move.
 The hardest part was choosing what to automate first.”

 Decision framework: which should you pick today?